 The cottage is set within an exclusive number of converted farm properties, with views from all windows of attractive gardens, fields and meadows.
 The friendly owners live nearby in an ecologically converted barn and having lived in the area for a number of years, can give you advice and information on your stay, if required.

 After the entrance hallway, the property has a convenient open-plan lounge/dining and kitchen area complete with log-burning stove.
-From an internal hallway, there are two bedrooms (one double - with brass bed and one twin with two single beds) and a family bathroom (with bath/shower).
+From an internal hallway, there are two bedrooms (one double - with brass bed and one twin with two single beds) and a family bathroom with a luxury, large walk-in shower.
 The rooms accommodate 4 people comfortably.
 There is ample parking next to the cottage and use of a patio/grass area with access from french doors.
 The decor is neutral and you should find everything that you need for a relaxing self-catering holiday.

 Facebook Page: 2 Church Farm Cottage, Wattlefield, Norfolk